CelliersIntelligents/hapi-plugin-covistra-mongodb/README.md

 ## IndexManager

 The indexManager is used by all plugins to register any required indexes.
+Indexes will be applied as soon as the connection is made available.